senalbulumulle/gentoo-install-guide/README.md

 > Warning: You can also use the post install too as reference as well.

+## Updating Portage:

+In this section, we are going to be talking about how to update the portage package manager.

 ## Post Install (After Install)

 In this section, we are going to talk about setting up stuff in the post installation of Gentoo...